Shubhayu-Das/tomasulo-O3-with-prefetch/README.md

 -----------------------------

 ### Future improvements
-1. Develop cache, which can accept prefetching and replacement policies
-2. Develop base next-line prefetcher
-3. Develop base LRU replacement policy
-4. Integrate everything with existing codebase and GUI
+1. Integrate everything with existing codebase and GUI
-5. Add additional prefetchers and replacement policies
+2. Add additional prefetchers and replacement policies
-6. Additional GUI features
+3. Additional GUI features
-7. Document the code base and improve this README
+4. Document the code base and improve this README

 ------------------------------